0xNefu/txchyon-capital/src/content/posts/getting-started/do-i-need-kyc-to-use-crypto.md

 # Do I Need KYC to Use Crypto?
 Beginner's Guide 2026

 If you're new to crypto, the term **KYC** (Know Your Customer) might feel intimidating.
-Many beginners worry: *"Do I have to share all my personal information to start using crypto?"* The short answer: **it depends on what you’re doing**.
+Many beginners worry: *"Do I have to share all my personal information to start using crypto?"* The short answer: **it depends on what you're doing**.

-This guide breaks down where KYC is required, where it’s optional, and how to safely navigate the crypto world without unnecessary anxiety.
+This guide breaks down where KYC is required, where it's optional, and how to safely navigate the crypto world without unnecessary anxiety.

 ---